NSLS-II-BMM/BeamlineManual/docs/instruments.rst

    The glancing angle stage with 8 sample positions.

-While this can be used for standing wave experiments, the much more typical application is a simple glancing angle measurement in which the point of the shallow angle is to spread the beam out over the full length of the sample.
+While a standing wave experiment might be feasible at BMM, the much more typical application is a simple glancing angle measurement in which the point of the shallow angle is to spread the beam out over the full length of the sample.
 This significantly increases the number of atoms involved in the measurement.